 Description: This fourth-year elective provides students with an interest in surgery the opportunity to participate in an advanced surgical clerkship rotation.
 The elective consists of two one-month rotations or surgical services with responsibilities of that of an intern [SOM Objective 6.3,6.4, 6.8, 7.6].
 All students will complete required reading assignments prior to participation in the two hour hands-on skills lab and tissue dissection on Fridays, 9-11 AM.
 Students also have required weekly skills modules in the virtual reality laparoscopic simulator.
 Finally, students will take an advanced surgery clerkship exam and oral examination.
 Course Attribute(s): CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.

-For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/setupSearchClassSchedule.cfm) SURG 905.
+SURG 905.
 Area Health Education Center (AHEC) Rotation-Surgery 1-16 Units Prerequisite(s): Fourth-year standing; this elective must be scheduled through the Surgery's Clinical Coordinator and the AHEC Office.
 Description: Under the supervision of a practicing community surgeon, students will have the opportunity to participate in a four-week surgical practice in rural Kentucky.
 Clinical experience will be obtained in both private offices and in-patient settings.
 The student will develop knowledge of community characteristics and an understanding of how medical care delivery is affected.
 Note: Method of Evaluation is observation of performance.